xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 ## Introduction

-If you read this file, you were successful in the behavioural interview.
+If you read this file, you have passed our initial screening.
 Well done! :clap: :clap: :clap:

 :rocket: The next step to join the Data Science team of [xtream](https://xtreamers.io) is this assignment.
 You will find several datasets: please choose **only one**.